 How do you start with the Pieterpad?

-One foot in front of the other.
+Just put one foot in front of the other.
 Just kidding, but I do understand that many people have this question.
 How do you start with the Pieterpad?
 Where do you start?
 Do you have to hike all the sections in order?
 Do you hike separate sections or would you rather go for a thru-hike?
 And do you hike with your partner, with a group of friends or do you want to hike the Pieterpad alone?

 The Pieterpad starts in Pieterburen, a small village in the north of the province of Groningen.
 From here you walk to the south, the endpoint is the Sint-Pietersberg in Maastricht.
 The trail has 26 sections.
 When you’re hiking the Pieterpad, you walk on both paved and unpaved paths and you see the Dutch landscape continuously changing.

-The Groninger Landscape consists of many green meadows, you will see many mills, churches and you can walk along various canals.
+The Groninger Landscape consists of many green meadows, you will see many mills and churches and you walk along various canals.
 In Drenthe, the next province, you walk past meadows full of cows, through forests, and over the heath.
 You also hike through Drentsche Aa National Park.
 Of course, you will also see several large dolmens (remains of prehistoric burial chambers) in Drenthe.
 That is what this province is famous for.

 In the province of Overijssel, the landscape changes again and you’ll mainly walk through the woods and in a hilly landscape with heather.
 Here too you walk through a national park: the Sallandse Heuvelrug.
 In the province of Gelderland, you walk right through an area called the Achterhoek with a lot of farmland.
 You’ll also see many castles.
 After a bit through Germany, you suddenly walk in a hilly landscape before you walk into the last province of Limburg.